tankbottoms/juicebox-legal-template/src/docs/legal-templates/ccorp/6-Board-Action-in-Lieu-of-First-Meeting.md

 ### Principal Executive Office

-**RESOLVED**: That the principal executive office of the Company be established and maintained at [principal-executive-office-address]
+**RESOLVED**: That the principal executive office of the Company be established and maintained at [Principal-executive-office-address]

 ### Qualifications to do Business